HewlettPackard/oneview-ansible/oneview-ansible.md

 #### Notes

+- To rename an uplink set you must inform a 'newName' in the data argument.
+The rename is non-idempotent

 - A sample configuration file for the config parameter can be found at: https://github.com/HewlettPackard/oneview-ansible/blob/master/examples/oneview_config-rename.json

 - Check how to use environment variables for configuration at: https://github.com/HewlettPackard/oneview-ansible#environment-variables

-- To rename an uplink set you must inform a 'newName' in the data argument.
-The rename is non-idempotent
+- Additional Playbooks for the HPE OneView Ansible modules can be found at: https://github.com/HewlettPackard/oneview-ansible/tree/master/examples

 ---